mprires/SlicerMOOSE/README.md

    * Our dataset consists mostly of total/whole body CT images.
 We **strongly** recommend to use only CT images with a similar field of view.
    * The `clin_ct_body_composition` model requires the L3 region of vertebrae to be in the field of view.
 If the model does not generate a segmentation, the field of view of the CT might be not suitable.
 5. After the process finished, you will be able to select the segmentation and display/work with/modify it as you please.
+   * The expected compute time of total/whole body CTs with a GPU is around 60 seconds.
+   * With only CPU enabled, it might take up to 40 minutes.

 ## Available Segmentation Models 🧬